• Skip to primary navigation

 This is a nod to my mom's red lentil soup - a simple, wholesome recipe she made often because she prioritized wholesome meals.
 It's the most requested soup in my house now, and I'm honestly proud to carry it on.
 I've tried plenty of lentil soups, even at restaurants, but this one is still the best, just the way she made it.

 We call it "sicky soup" around here.
 It's light, comforting, and just hits the spot when you're feeling under the weather.
-I also whip it up anytime one of us comes home from traveling and is craving something warm, wholesome, and homemade.
+Just like my Lentil Vegetable Soup, I whip it up whenever one of us comes home from traveling and craves something warm, wholesome, and homemade.

 This soup is delicious served with a slice of crusty bread, garnished with fresh herbs, a drizzle of olive oil, or Lemon Pistachio Gremolata, which I also dollop on top of my Vegetable Stew and Dumplings.